codio-templates/guides-assessments-demo/.guides/content/Standard-autograding---argument-095a.md

 {Check It!|assessment}(code-output-compare-2313277420)

 ## Explanation
-Standard Autograding is a fantastic way of creating autograded code tests without needing to write a single line of code yourself.
+Standard autograding is a fantastic way of creating autograded code tests without needing to write a single line of code yourself.

 This example passes in arguments from the test to the student code and compares it with expected output.